-Intervention: LWCs are led by experienced, trained facilitators and are delivered as a two-day residential or a weekly non-residential course (2 hours over 7 weeks) at the National Centre, in Bristol, England.
-Clients are given scientific information and evidence, as well as a toolkit of techniques e.g. relaxation, meditation, mindfulness and imagery, aimed at helping address physical, psychological, emotional and spiritual health, as well as financial and relationship issues.
-Clients are encouraged to share their experiences with others in similar situations to reduce the sense of isolation and are also facilitated to set achievable "SMART" goals to focus their efforts to 'live well' after leaving the course.
+LWCs are led by experienced, trained facilitators and are delivered as a 2-day residential or a weekly nonresidential course (2 hours over 7 weeks) at the National Centre, in Bristol, England.
+Clients are given scientific information and evidence, as well as a toolkit of techniques, for example, relaxation, meditation, mindfulness, and imagery, aimed at helping address physical, psychological, emotional, and spiritual health, as well as financial and relationship issues.
+Clients are encouraged to share their experiences with others in similar situations to reduce the sense of isolation and are also facilitated to set achievable "SMART" goals to focus their efforts to "live well" after leaving the course.